aprilrpil/mms142-grouph-2022.github.io/Compile_Contributions.md

 ---
 layout: post
 title: 3 Summaries of the Web Report
 description: A comprehensive summary of MMS 142's Group H (2022) web report, synthesizing the articles written by the contributors.
+Compiled by Frances Adelaide Rabara.
 ---

 ## 3 Summaries of the Web Report